 The SEC hosts an annual forum that focuses on the capital formation concerns of small business.
 Called the "SEC Government-Business Forum on Small Business Capital Formation," this gathering has assembled annually since 1982, as mandated by the Small Business Investment Incentive Act of 1980.
 A major purpose of the Forum is to provide a platform to highlight perceived unnecessary impediments to small business capital formation and address whether they can be eliminated or reduced.
 Each forum seeks to develop recommendations for government and private action to improve the environment for small business capital formation, consistent with other public policy goals, including investor protection.
 Participants in the Forum typically have included small business executives, venture capitalists, government officials, trade association representatives, lawyers, accountants, academics and small business advocates.
 In recent years, the format of the Forum typically has emphasized small interactive breakout groups developing recommendations for governmental action.

-To suggest topics and recommendations for facilitating small business capital formation to be considered at the 2014 Forum, please send them to the SEC Office of Small Business Policy at SmallBusiness@sec.gov or 100 F Street, N.E., Washington, DC 20549-3628.
+To suggest topics and recommendations for facilitating small business capital formation to be considered at the 2018 Forum, or for questions concerning the Forum, please direct them to the attention of Anthony Barone in the SEC Office of Small Business Policy at (202) 551-3460, or BaroneA@sec.gov , or 100 F Street, N.E., Washington, DC 20549-3628.